Register Named Cobb's New Public Safety Director

 Boyce made those comments in front of a large group of police and firefighters who were there to discuss pay and benefits issues.
 Boyce said Register’s appointment should help their cause.
 “We’re not there yet, but I think under his leadership we’re a lot farther down the road because he can work with not only our Public Safety departments here but also the Sheriff’s Office and the courts.”

-The Public Safety Director oversees Police, Fire, 911 and Emergency Management in Cobb County.
+The Public Safety Director oversees Police, Fire, 911, Animal Services, and Emergency Management in Cobb County.
 Register will start his new job on April 24th.

 Ross Cavitt | Cobb County Communications | [email protected]